Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Abstract

 \section{Abstract}

-We consider $C^1$ dynamical systems having a globally attracting hyperbolic fixed point or periodic orbit and prove existence and uniqueness results for $\CLKA$ globally defined linearizing semiconjugacies, of which Koopman eigenfunctions are a special case.
+We consider $C^1$ dynamical systems having an attracting hyperbolic fixed point or periodic orbit and prove existence and uniqueness results for $C^k$ (actually $\CLKA$) linearizing semiconjugacies---of which Koopman eigenfunctions are a special case---defined on the entire basin of attraction.
 Our main results both generalize and sharpen Sternberg's $C^k$ linearization theorem for hyperbolic sinks, and in particular our corollaries include uniqueness statements for Sternberg linearizations and Floquet normal forms.
-Additional corollaries include existence and uniqueness results for $\CLKA$ Koopman eigenfunctions, including a complete classification of $C^\infty$ eigenfunctions assuming a $C^\infty$ dynamical system with semisimple and nonresonant linearization.
+Using our main results we also prove new existence and uniqueness statements for $C^k$ Koopman eigenfunctions, including a complete classification of $C^\infty$ eigenfunctions assuming a $C^\infty$ dynamical system with semisimple and nonresonant linearization.
 We give an intrinsic definition of ``principal Koopman eigenfunctions'' which generalizes the definition of Mohr and Mezi\'{c} for linear systems, and which includes the notions of ``isostables'' and ``isostable coordinates'' appearing in work by Ermentrout, Mauroy, Mezi\'{c}, Moehlis, Wilson, and others.
 Our main results yield existence and uniqueness theorems for the principal eigenfunctions and isostable coordinates and also show, e.g., that the (a priori non-unique) ``pullback algebra'' defined in \cite{mohr2016koopman} is unique under certain conditions.
 We also discuss the limit used to define the ``faster'' isostable coordinates in \cite{wilson2018greater,monga2019phase} in light of our main results.